deegitalbe/trustup-pro-app-common/README.md

 ### Watch model events using package trait

-You can use this trait in your model to watch its event and react to it when needed:
+You can use this trait in your model to watch its event and react to it when needed

     Henrotaym\AccountSynchronizer\Models\SynchronizeWhenSaved;